Wissington, Norfolk

-Wissington in Norfolk is the site of British Sugar's largest sugar factory in the UK; it is also the largest in Europe.
-There has been a sugar factory there since 1925; however none of the rest of the village remains, other than the name.
+Wissington is a former hamlet in Norfolk.
+It is the site of British Sugar's largest sugar factory in the UK; it is also the largest in Europe.
+There has been a sugar factory there since 1925.
+None of the rest of the hamlet remains, other than the name.
 British Sugar has opened the UK's first bioethanol plant here.